 Rice a head of cauliflower (or buy a bag that is now readily available in grocery stores.)
 Set that aside, while you saute onion and garlic in a large frying pan.

 Stir riced cauliflower into the onions and cover for about 5 minutes, just long enough to soften it.
 Don’t cook the cauliflower grits for too long or they will be mushy!

 Remove the cover, stir in sharp cheddar cheese and then remove to the serving dish.

 I’m not kidding when I say I could eat the entire bowl, except that would be an entire head of cauliflower.
 So, I share! 🙂

 The other time-saving feature of this recipe is shrimp that cooks quickly in the same pan as the cheesy cauliflower grits.

 Combine shrimp with olive oil and Cajun seasoning and thoroughly toss to coat.
 Pour the shrimp and any excess oil into the hot pan and arrange in a single layer.
 Cook for about 3 minutes on each side, depending upon the size of the shrimp.

 The shrimp is done when it turns pink and is cooked through.
 No peeking in the oven or second-guessing the time.
 Just keep an eye on it.

 Keep a bag of shrimp in the freezer and you’ll always be minutes away from dinner!
-It’s the same cooking technique we use to make Skillet Shrimp and Cajun Shrimp Guacamole Dip and even our Rock Shrimp Recipe.
+It’s the same cooking technique we use to make Skillet Shrimp and Cajun Shrimp Guacamole Bites and even our Rock Shrimp Recipe.